ThinkbotsAreFree/Birdy/README.md

 ### Pub/sub

 A Birdy program is made of a lot of very small reactive agents.
-We'll call these agents "peers".
+Let's call these agents "peers".

 During the execution of the VM, peers continuously receive and send messages to one another, asynchronously, and anonymously.